Living Sweet Moments

 The Joconde sponge bakes and then gets divided into 3 pieces, which become 3 layers.

-Assembly’s just like building.
-Putting one thing on top of the other.
+Assembly is just like building a tower.
+Placing one thing on top of the other.

 My favorite French dessert.
 This scrumptious classic Opera Cake recipe is composed of 7 layers of cake, chocolate, and coffee flavored french buttercream.